elizabellatran/elizabellatran.github.io/index.md

 <br>

 ## About
 Hi, I’m Elizabeth, a Bay Area dweller with a love for all things cute.
 By day, I'm a Data Scientist.
-By night, I'm an indie game developer - part of <a href="https://pixelboltgames.wixsite.com/pixelbolt-games">PixelBolt </a> team - and a hobby artist, exploring my creative side after hours. 🎨🎮
+By night, I'm an indie game developer - part of <a href="https://pixelboltgames.wixsite.com/pixelbolt-games">PixelBolt </a> team, inspiring Youtuber - and a hobby artist, exploring my creative side after hours. 🎨🎮

 <hr>